rabbitmq/ra/docs/internals/SNAPSHOTS.md

 - `write(Location :: file:filename(), meta(), Ref :: term()) -> ok | {error, term()}.`:

-This is called in a separate process and should write the snapshot into the directory specificied by the Location argument.
+This is called in a separate process and should write the snapshot into the directory specified by the Location argument.

 - `begin_read(ChunkSizeBytes :: non_neg_integer(), Location :: file:filename()) ->
     {ok, Crc :: non_neg_integer(), Meta :: meta(), ReadState :: term()}